 315 Falls Ave

-There are 4 private bathrooms on each floor.
-Each bathroom comes equipped with a toilet, shower, and sink.
+There are 4 private bathrooms on each floor, each a full room with a toilet, shower, and sink.
 Students are able to lock the door when they use a bathroom and it's theirs until they are done.

-There is also a community bathroom located in the main lobby for each gender.
+There are also multi-stall community bathrooms located in the main.

-Eagle Hall consists of 10 halls.
-There are 5 female halls and 5 male halls, separated by the main lobby.
-There are 16 single rooms and 115 double rooms to accommodate 246 residents.
+Eagle Hall consists of 10 co-ed halls.
+There are 16 single rooms and 115 double rooms to accommodate up to 246 residents.

 August